sakkaku-web/social-media-manager/README.md

     - twitter -> https://api.twitter.com
       - if contains `/1.1/media/` -> https://upload.twitter.com
   - When running the server, make sure the env variables in `.env.sample` is set.

+## Credits

+- Used cat logo on some places, is made by quatre main under this [license](https://creativecommons.org/licenses/by/2.0/): https://placekitten.com/attribution.html